feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 200

-As | noted earlier, anti-Chinese feeling among the
+As I noted earlier, anti-Chinese feeling among the

 indigenous people in the early years of the Sl was more likely to have been expressed in forms of unorganized response than in well-planned political action.
 Most